VoronDesign/VoronUsers/printer_mods/xbst_/Bed_Hinge/README.md

 ## Expected schedule (no promises)
 - 22 May - Demo Video (Voron v2 Ep.
 10)
 - 24 May - Finalized STL Files
-- 25 May - CAD Files & Sourcing Info
+- 26 May - Sourcing Info
-- 27 May - Written Assembly Guide
+- 28 May - Written Assembly Guide
 - 29 May - Assembly Guide Video
 - 30 May - Pull Request Creation to Voronusers Github